Nimitz Conducts Flight Demonstration

-PACIFIC OCEAN (Nov.
-30, 2017) An aircraft from Carrier Air Wing 11 participates in a flight demonstration as part of Tiger Cruise 2017 aboard the aircraft carrier USS Nimitz (CVN 68), Nov.
-30, 2017, in the Pacific Ocean.
+PACIFIC OCEAN (Dec.
+1, 2017) An F/A-18E Super Hornet, from the “Argonauts” of Strike Fighter Squadron (VFA) 147, performs a mid-air refueling demonstration with an EA-18G Growler, from the “Gray Wolves” of Electronic Attack Squadron (VAQ) 142, as part of Tiger Cruise 2017, aboard the aircraft carrier USS Nimitz (CVN 68) Dec.
+1, 2017, in the Pacific Ocean.
 The Nimitz Carrier Strike Group is on a regularly scheduled deployment to the Western Pacific.
 The U.S. Navy has patrolled the Indo-Asia-Pacific region routinely for more than 70 years promoting peace and security.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Holly L. Herline)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Kennishah J. Maddux)

 |Date Taken: